andela-technology/qualified-docs/content/creating-content/evidence-engine/points.md

 The root points are only relevant when aggregating solutions within an assessment result or candidate Qualified Score.
 It affects how much this challenge's subscore affects the aggregate subscore.
 Within the solution itself, these points will have no affect.

 #### Signal Sub-Weightings
 These points affect the root points.
-For example, in the figure at the top of this article we have a "React" subscore which has "Passed Unit Tests" and "Coding Best Practices" as signals.
+For example, in the figure at the top of this article we have a "React" subscore which has "Unit Test Accuracy" and "Coding Best Practices" as signals.
 This is because both signals have been mapped to the subscore.
 In this case we may decide we want "Coding Best Practices" to only be worth 30% of the "React" subscore.

 The points defined here determine acts as weightings for the subscore value, and the root points determines how that subscore value gets weighted against the same subscore on other solutions.